What Is Lean Waste?

 Are you working harder these days or working smarter, and how do you know the difference?
-Many of the reasons we end up working so hard — and not so smart — have to do with our failure to recognize those things that waste our precious time.
+Many of the reasons we end up working so hard — and not so smart — have to do with our failure to recognize the obstacles that get in our way and waste our precious time.
 We may just have the wrong paradigm.
-The focus in a lean thinking paradigm is to eliminate lean waste, or muda (the Japanese word for “waste”).
+The focus in a lean thinking paradigm is to eliminate the obstacles, lean waste, or muda (the Japanese word for “waste”).
 So, what is lean waste?

 - Working more than 40 hours a week (overtime);